22a435/void-sh/README.md

 # void-sh

 ## Init
-This script will install `pd` and `cometbft`, run `pd network join`, configure services, and begin syncing from mainnet genesis.
+This script will install `pd` and `cometbft`, run `pd network join`, configure services, download a polkachu snapshot, and sync from there.

 If a DNS record points to the host, it will also automatically enable the HTTPS secured GRPC instance and minifront frontend.